California Building Energy Benchmarking Program

 - Percentage of space occupied (occupancy) and the number of occupants

-- Number of buildings (if served by one common energy meter without sub-metering)
+- Number of buildings (if served by one standard energy meter without sub-metering)

-- Monthly and/or annual site and/or source energy used by energy type
+- Monthly and annual site and source energy used by energy type

-- Monthly and/or annual weather-normalized site and/or source energy use intensity
+- Monthly and annual weather-normalized site and source energy use intensity

 - Total greenhouse gas emissions

 The team of energy specialists at Vervantis are on hand to support the collection, validation, and submission of energy data.
-Using our library of energy use by industry type we are able to cross-reference client data to ensure reporting is as accurate as possible and continually track usage over time flagging anomalies to buildings owners in advance of the next reporting period.
-For more information on requirements and exemptions visit the California Energy Commission website, or contact one of our team on (888) 988-5474.
+Using our library of energy use by industry type, we can cross-reference client data to ensure reporting is as accurate as possible and continually track usage over time flagging anomalies to buildings owners in advance of the next reporting period.
+For more information on requirements and exemptions, visit the California Energy Commission website, or contact one of our team on (888) 988-5474.